michoel-lab/FindrCausalNetworkInferenceOnYeast/README.md

 ## Required python packages:

-   This pipeline has been tests in python version 3.7.4.
+This pipeline has been tested in python version 3.7.4.
 The scripts requires Findr and the following packages:
    - numpy, pandas,
    - statsmodels,
-   - roman,
+   - roman: to convert roman numerals to integers,
-   - matplotlib and seaborn
+   - matplotlib and seaborn.

 ## Steps to run the analysis: